kevinolega/callcentertrainingtips/_posts/2012-08-09-write-resume.md

 ### Place active contact numbers at the top

 When you submit an application and you qualify, the recruiter will call you and/or email you to schedule an interview or do a phone interview.
-When I was working in recruitment, if I couldn’t reach an applicant on his or her mobile phone or land line, I move on to the next applicant.
+When I was working in recruitment, if I couldn’t reach an applicant on his or her mobile phone or landline, I move on to the next applicant.

 ### Make your resume easy to read

 No crazy designs please.
 No script or whatever.
-I use Arial, Verdana and Calibri for Windows based computers and Helvetica for Mac Based computers.
+I use Arial, Verdana and Calibri for Windows-based computers and Helvetica for Mac Based computers.
 My font varies from 11-14.

 ### Stay away from resume wizard